systematic-magic/AgingPubMed/research_papers_html.rst

 16.8.1.
 There is no standard for books and reports.
 However at least Title and Year (and author name for book references) should be present.

 16.8.2.
-Add DOI if available.
-Search the internet and add it if you are sure it is correct.
+If a link is not present, search the internet and add it (preferably a DOI) if you are sure it is correct.
 Otherwise leave as-is; it is not necessary to contact author to provide missing links.

 16.9.
 Patents